Benefits and Services

 UNC ONE CARD OFFICE

 8:00 a.m. to 5:00 p.m., Monday through Friday

 The UNC One Card is a multipurpose identification and on-line accounts card.
 You can use it for anything on campus from Chick-Fil-A® to Parking Tickets.
 It is the official ID card for students, faculty, & staff of UNC.
 Your One Card provides access to certain facilities & events, and also serves as your UNC Library card.
 The website includes information about how to obtain your UNC ONE card, add value to your ONE CARD, and report lost or stolen cards.

 HOW TO GET A UNC ONE CARD:

-The UNC One Card Office is located in the basement of UNC Student Stores in the center of Campus.
+The UNC One Card Office is conveniently located on the third floor of UNC Student Stores.
 Postdocs may obtain a UNC One Card at the One Card office when all information (EPA Web, if paid by University payroll, or Affiliate System, if not paid by University payroll) has been processed by Employee Records.
 Once you have been issued a PID AND entered into the University’s Human Resources (HRIS) database or the Affiliate System, the One Card Office can issue you a One Card.
 You may activate your Faculty/Staff Expense account or sign up for Gym privileges at the UNC One Card Office.
 If you are not sure of the status of your paperwork, contact your HR Facilitator or call the UNC One Card Office at 919-962-8024 to see if you are in the system yet.
 If you are not sure whether or not you have a PID, you may look it up here:

 http://pid.unc.edu/PIDLookup.aspx.
 All postdocs MUST present a picture ID (valid driver’s license, State ID card, Military ID, or Passport) before their photos can be taken.